SPENDING TIME IN THESSALONIKI…

 A reading list and recommended hotels will be found in the Tour Confirmation package for those who book on, but if you’d like to see it early, please do get in touch.

-There are many daily flights connecting Thessaloniki to Athens, and there is also a train that takes around four hours and has some wonderful views as it chugs along the coastline for part of the route.
+Even with COVID, it is expected that multiple daily flights will connect Thessaloniki to Athens, and there is also a train that takes around four hours and has some wonderful views as it chugs along the coastline for part of the route.
 It’s not a modern intercity, but has first-class compartments for six people, regular second class compartments and a restaurant car.

 Athens itself won’t need much of an introduction, but the recently opened museum for the Acropolis is not to be missed.
 Its top floor has 360/ floor-to-ceiling glass, offering views all around Athens and right up to the Acropolis itself.
 Most impressively of all, inside is a life-size replica of the Parthenon, complete with original friezes.
 It is something to behold.
 Together with the tomb of Phillip II in Vergina, they must surely rate as Europe’s most impressive and atmospheric museums.